jciurc/interview-scheduler/README.md

 `git clone git@github.com:symphony/interview-scheduler.git && cd interview-scheduler`

 **Node Version**
+This project has dependencies that require an older version of Node.
 If using M1 Mac please switch to `Node 15x`
 For Vagrant/WSL please use `Node 12x`

 **Install Dependencies**
 `npm i`

 **Clone and Run External Scheduler API** ([@lighthouse-labs/scheduler-api](https://github.com/lighthouse-labs/scheduler-api))
 The Scheduler API repo will need to be cloned and set up.
 Visit link above and follow the instructions.
+Once running curl or visit `http://localhost:8001/api/debug/reset` to reseed that db.

-**Set up .env.development variables**
+**Set up ENV variables**
 Clone `.env.development.example` and rename to `.env.development` (file is already configured with default values)

 **Run the Server**